learc83/trunc8r/README.md

 # trunc8r
-A Ruby on Rails URL shortener
+A Ruby on Rails and React URL shortener